Holden EJ: Engines

 All EJ models were powered by a 2262 cc inline six-cylinder engine, producing 75 bhp.
 Since the introduction of the original Holden 48-215 model in 1948, Holdens had been fitted with what was commonly known as the grey motor.
-The EJ was the last Holden to be equipped with that engine.
+The EJ was the last Holden to be equipped with that engine.The last Grey motor was made on Friday the 2nd of August 1963.

 Production and replacement

 After a production run of 154,811 vehicles, the EJ was replaced by the Holden EH series in August 1963.
 The 1,000,000th Holden, an EJ Premier, was produced on 26 October 1962.

-The EJ was also assembled in New Zealand by GMNZ, and was marketed in South Africa as well.
+The EJ was also assembled in New Zealand by General Motors New Zealand, and was marketed in South Africa as well.